 Sally is Professor in Applied Theatre and Performance at Central School of Speech & Drama, having started teaching at Central in 1992 as a drama education specialist.
 She introduced ‘applied theatre’ to Central and still teaches predominantly in that field.
-As Pro Dean (Programmes), Sally assists in managing staff and the programmes of Central, from admissions to completion.

 An external examiner up to PhD level at several universities, Sally is a member of the Arts and Humanities Research Council’s (AHRC) college of peer reviewers and was on the AHRC Commissioning Panel for the Landscape and Environment theme, 2005-2006, and Researching Environmental Change, 2010.